moaqz/bmarks/README.md

 > [!IMPORTANT]
 > This guide covers how to run Appwrite locally using `Docker`.
 Ensure that you have `Docker` installed and the Docker daemon is running.

+> [!NOTE]
+> All required variables are documented in the `.env.example` file.
+For development, create a `.env.local` file and fill it with the required values.

 1. Clone the repository

 ```bash